Skip to main content

 Payment Frequency

-Employees in Spain must receive their salaries on a monthly basis.
-Generally, the payment should occur between the 25th of the current month and the 5th of the following month.
-According to the applicable collective bargaining agreement (CBA), employees may receive their gross annual salary either in 12 monthly payments or in 14 payments, which include additional payments for summer and Christmas.
-The exact number of extra payments can vary depending on the specific CBA.
+Employees in Spain generally receive their salaries on a monthly basis.
+The exact payment date is usually set by company practice or the applicable collective bargaining agreement.
+Depending on the relevant CBA, employees may receive their gross annual salary either in 12 monthly payments or in 14 payments, which include the two statutory extra payments.
+The exact payroll structure can vary depending on the specific CBA.

 Pay Slip Requirements